MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/ribbon-issues-button-not-working-correctly.md

 This is caused by an invalid ribbon command customization that has declared an incorrect Library on the command's `JavaScriptFunction`.

-We will use an in-app tool called the **Command Checker** tool to inspect the ribbon component definitions to help us determine how to fix this issue.
+The in-app tool called **Command Checker** will be used to inspect the ribbon component definitions to help us determine how to fix this issue.

 To enable the **Command Checker** tool, you must append a `&ribbondebug=true` parameter to your Dynamics 365 application URL.
 For example: `https://yourorgname.crm.dynamics.com/main.aspx?appid=<ID>&ribbondebug=true`